petalslink/docker-petals-esb-container/README.md

 ## Publish the image on Docker Hub

-This section is obviously reserved to those that have access to the Petalslink organization.
+This section is obviously reserved to those that have access to the petals organization.
 **It is assumed you already built the image locally and tested it.**

 ```properties